okmatija/Puck/plan.md

+[x] Merge with main
-[ ] Fix issue where client is initializing box2d
+[x] Use local versions of the GetRect and Simp modules [ ] Fix issue where client is initializing box2d
-[ ] Merge with main and delete this branch
 [ ] Add winning conditions
 [ ] Add an option for game mode e.g., best of/first to/rally (high scores)
 [ ] Add text to all the game settings
 [ ] Add color and player name customization
 [ ] Make pausing a quitting the game work better
-[ ] @TODOOO Use local versions of the GetRect and Simp modules

 # Why/What?